oliverleopold/The-Prime-Network/README.md

 You can play easily at https://oliverleopold.com/prime.
 No programming knowledge necessary OR you can download the "client" folder and edit away. `client/README.md` has specific functions and NodeJS usage.

 ## Blocks
 A block is simply a range of numbers that has a lifespan of 24 hours from first submission to expiration.
 Upon creation, a block is given a number and a range.
 The size of this range decreases over time to account for difficulty.
 Clients can start randomly requesting blocks from the server.
-24 hours after it's first submission of answers, the server will
+24 hours after it's first submission of answers, the server will determine a correct answer based on the most popular result.
+The first person that submitted that correct answer is awarded as many points as primes found in that block.

-A block is a range of 1,000 numbers.
-At any time, a client can request a block from the server and start working.
-Once the client has found all of the prime numbers inside the block, they will return it to the server.
-After a block is first submitted, it stays open for 24-hours.
-Once it closes, a correct answer will be determined based on the majority answer.

-The first person to have submitted the correct answer will recieve 85% of the primes as points.
-The second will recieve 5%, the third will recieve 2%, and all other correct answers will share the remaining 8%.

-The server generates blocks, and tries to have at least 300 open blocks at any given time, but will open up to 1,000 blocks at a time based on the current amount of traffic.
+The server maintains a certain amount of blocks at any given time, trying to adjust for traffic.
+Once a block expires, the server may create a new one.